yiptool/yip/README.md

 Yip is able to generate source code for user interface on various platforms.
 User interface layout is described in XML files.

-To generate a descendant of `UIViewController` for iOS from the given XML file, use the `ios:view_controller` directive:
+To generate a descendant of `UIViewController` for iOS from given XML files, use the `ios:view_controller` directive:

       ios:view_controller MyViewController UIViewController
       {
          iphone => ui/iphone.xml,
          ipad => ui/ipad.xml
+      }

+To generate a view group for Android from given XML files, use the `android:view` directive:

+      android:view com.mysuperapp.MyActivity
+      {
+        phone => ui/phone.xml,
+        tablet7 => ui/tablet_7inch.xml,
+        tablet10 => ui/tablet_10inch.xml
       }

 For more information see [User interface layout file format](README_UI.md).